maitreebain/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

 ```
-charlesFromJupiter.homePlanet will be assigned the value of "Jupiter" and this is able to be done because the values are a copy of the struct therefore able to be changed. charles.homePlanet is still Plutom since that value can still be called from the copy, becuase the value of "Jupiter" had not been added yet.
+charlesFromJupiter.homePlanet will be assigned the value of "Jupiter" and this is able to be done because the values are a copy of the struct therefore able to be changed. charles.homePlanet is still Pluto since that value can still be called from the copy, becuase the value of "Jupiter" had not been added yet.

 ```